Zhomart/redux-simple-storage/README.md

 ## Disclaimer

 Don't use this package in your projects.
 It's still work in progress.
 I'm not responsible for anything happens to you, your project or anyone/anything else if you use this package.
 I warned you.
+Seriously!

 ## Maintainers